michaelglenister/MODE-TASK/docs/source/pca_tut.rst

 **3.2.
 Visualizing the results**

-2D Plot of first 3 PCs in grace and png format are written.
+2D Plot of the first 3 PCs in grace and png format are written.
 In order to open the .agr file with xmgrace run the following command.

  ::

 	xmgrace out_pca_test_trj.xtc/pca_projection1_2.agr

 You can also visualize the .png format figure plot by opening it with your favorite picture visualizer.
-Same way open the rmsd.agr and pca_variance.agr.
+In the same way, open the rmsd.agr and pca_variance.agr.

 .. figure:: ../img/pca_tut1.png